habx/test-client-front/README.md

 * use [typescript](https://github.com/microsoft/TypeScript) in strict
   mode with `apollo-tooling` 🤓
 * do some animations with tools you like 💃
-* test the application: you can use `jest` or even `puppeteer` if you want 🤹‍♀️
+* test the application: you can use `jest` or even `cypress` if you want 🤹‍♀️

 #### Recommended libraries

-Here are some libraries we are using daily, but you can use whatever you want ! 😉
+Here are some libraries we use daily, but you can use whatever you want ! 😉

 * [@habx/ui-core](https://github.com/habx/ui-core) our UI components
   library ✨